macOS update FAQ (Faculty/Staff)

 I deferred updates the other day but want to install them now instead of waiting for them to automatically install, how can I do that?

-• You can review and install OS updates manually by going to System Preferences and choosing Software Update.
+• You can review and install OS updates manually by going to System Setting > General > Software Update.

 I got the pop up telling me updates are available, but how do I see what updates are going to be installed?